OCR to JSON: Convert Scanned Documents and Images to Structured Data

 Define the schema once, then reuse it across these categories.

-Integrate document extraction into any app
+Integrate OCR to JSON extraction into any app

 Use the SDK or call the REST API directly.
 Submit scanned files and receive structured JSON ready for sync or async workflows.